openmsa/Adapters/doc/Manufacturer_and_Model_ID_Convention.md

 -DD day of the month

 -NN number in case you need to develop more than one adaptor on the same day.

+This is to make sure that there is no conflict with existing adapters.

+If you need to add a new adapter with an existing manufacturer but a new model, make sur that you use the same ID and name as used by the existing adapter.

+There are many similar examples with Cisco or Fortinet manufacturer and various models.